Xerips/ArchLinux/ArchLinuxInstallation/readme.md

 Check the service is running:
 `systemctl status libvirtd.service`

 That's it!
-You're ready to launch `virt-manager` and to start installing some test vm's or juicy boxes from vulhub to pwn!
+You're ready to launch `virt-manager` and to start installing some test vm's or juicy boxes from [vulhub](https://www.vulnhub.com/) to pwn!

+---

+### GitHub

+I've added a markdown file called github_setup.md that helps with setting up GitHub.
+Check it out if you're interested in using GitHub to help backup your work and do version control (you should!).

 ---